Arthur Letts: Westwood, UCLA, and, Holmby Hills

 The development of Westwood, Holmby Hills, and UCLA began in 1919 when Arthur Letts Sr. purchased a 400 acre portion of the Wolfskill Ranch, originally the Mexican land grant Rancho San Jose de Buenos Ayres.
 His master plan for the prime land he had purchased in western Los Angeles. was to create a mixed development of retail, apartments, residences, estates, and significant university.
 He personally christened the developments Westwood and "Holmby Hills," the latter loosely derived from the name of his birthplace, a small village in England called Holdenby.
 Arthur Letts Sr. died suddenly in 1923, before he could realize his vision.

 Community

 Letts joined a number of organizations.
-He was member of the Hollywood Masonic Lodge, the Knights Templar, the prestigious California Club in Downtown Los Angeles, the Los Angeles Athletic Club, the elite Los Angeles Country Club, and the Midwick Country Club in Alhambra in the San Gabriel Valley.
-He was also a member of the Nationally exclusive Bohemian Club on the Russian River in Sonoma County of Northern California.
+He was a member of the Hollywood Masonic Lodge, the Knights Templar, the prestigious California Club in Downtown Los Angeles, the Los Angeles Athletic Club, the elite Los Angeles Country Club, and the Midwick Country Club in Alhambra in the San Gabriel Valley.
+He was also a member of the exclusive Bohemian Club in San Francisco.
 He was involved with the Los Angeles Chamber of Commerce, the Realty Board, the Hollywood Board of Trade, the Federation Club, and the Automobile Club of Southern California.
 Letts was vice-president of the Boy Scouts of America, and leader of his local troop.